 On February 23, 1862, Halleck placed Pope in charge of the District of the Mississippi, Department of the Missouri, including field command of the Army of the Mississippi.
 Shortly thereafter, Pope marched on the Mississippi River town of New Madrid, Missouri, and forced a Confederate withdrawal on March 14, 1862.
 Then, with the help of Flag Officer Andrew Hull Foote, Pope moved against the Rebel stronghold on Island No. 10.
-Pope gained national recognition when he forced the seven-thousand-man Confederate garrison there to surrender on April 7, 1862, giving the Union control of the river as far south as Memphis, Tennessee.
+Pope gained national recognition when he forced the 7,000-man Confederate garrison there to surrender on April 7, 1862, giving the Union control of the river as far south as Memphis, Tennessee.
 Authorities rewarded Pope for his victories with a promotion to major general of volunteers, effective March 21, 1862.

 Siege of Corinth